1) use a good skillet with a glassy-smooth cooking surface. The new stuff with the rough cooking surface is gonna be frustrating.

 4) Add spices before the eggs.
 If you are using a little salt and pepper, sprinkle that on the cooking surface before the eggs.

 The mission here is to try and get the yucky stuff out and leave as much of the seasoning on the skillet as possible.
-It is possible to scrub away the seasoning.
+It is possible to scrub the seasoning off of the cast iron.
 So, try the gentler approaches first.

-For any skillet I have cooked anything with, this is the complete list of things I have ever done to clean a skillet.
+For any cast iron skillet I have cooked anything with, this is the complete list of things I have ever done to clean a skillet.
 The gentlest (best) approaches are at the top.

 Wipe with a paper towel: Sometimes this is all that is needed.
 If this works, you're all done!

 A little salt: If there is just a little bit of something sticking, and a paper towel alone doesn't do the trick, put a little salt on the little bit of sticky stuff.
-The salt usually gives just the right amount of abrasion to remove the sticky stuff without scratching off the seasoning.
+The salt usually gives just the right amount of abrasion to remove the sticky stuff without scratching the seasoning off of the cookware.
 If this works, you're all done!

 If you ever use any water, make sure that you thoroughly dry out the skillet right away.
 Otherwise you will get rust!